TonyStark679/Enhanced-Virtuality/README.md

 - ⚙️ Manual model selection with `/model`

 ### ✍🏻 NOTE:
--Add api key to .env.
+- Add api key to .env.

--To use qwen (offline mode) turn off your internet/Wi-Fi and then type into the prompt area.
+- To use qwen (offline mode) turn off your internet/Wi-Fi and then type into the prompt area.

 ### 🚀 Setup